George-Grainger/symput-site/data/team/en/amir.md

 ## Amir Hazim Bin Zulhazmi

-Age : 20
+Age: 20
-Gender : Male
+Gender: Male
-Nationality : Malaysian
+Nationality: Malaysian
-About Me : A code enthusiast who took an interest in computer science after watching a movie about hacking (not Matrix).
-I'm a sports person who enjoy being active and being outdoor.
+About Me: A code enthusiast who took an interest in computer science after watching a movie about hacking (not Matrix).
+I'm a sports person who enjoys being active and being outdoors.
 Hoping to be featured in Forbes magazine in the next 10-15 years.